pyhoneybot/honeybot/docs/source/How_Tos/documentation.rst

 And this'll create a PR in the **gh-pages** branch that'll be analysed by someone in project.

 Later do you still need to push the master branch too.
-Because the *.rst files are on this branch and were not go to the previus PR:
+Because the *.rst* files are on this branch and were not go to the previus PR:

-**git add docs/source/\***
+**git add docs/source \***

 **git commit -m "Commit message"**

 **git push origin master**

-Since I won't provide a full tutorial on how to write rst files here is a useful
+Since I won't provide a full tutorial on how to write *.rst* files here is a useful
 link:
 rst_